skunert/whatIsOntheSkale/README.md

 ![Alt text](docs/smart-home-1.png?raw=true "Login")

 Click the [+] button for adding new devices.
-You'd need your
+You'd need the serial number of your device which is written in the device itself.

 ![Alt text](docs/smart-home-2.png?raw=true "Sensor Management")